godot-rust/gdnative/README.md

 ## Stability

-The bindings cover most of the exposed API of Godot 3.2, and are being used on a number of projects in development, but we still expect non-trivial breaking changes in the API in the coming releases. godot-rust adheres to [Cargo's semantic versioning](https://doc.rust-lang.org/cargo/reference/semver.html).
+The bindings cover most of the exposed API of Godot 3.4, and are being used on a number of projects in development, but we still expect non-trivial breaking changes in the API in the coming releases. godot-rust adheres to [Cargo's semantic versioning](https://doc.rust-lang.org/cargo/reference/semver.html).

 ## Engine compatibility

-We are committed to keeping compatibility with the latest stable patch releases of all minor versions of the engine, starting from Godot 3.2.
+We are committed to keeping compatibility with the latest stable patch releases of all minor versions of the engine, starting from Godot 3.2:

-The current minimum compatible version, with `api.json` replacement, is Godot 3.2.
-Godot 3.3 is supported as well.
-Changes to this will be considered a breaking change, and will be called out in the release notes.
+* Godot 3.4 (works out-of-the-box)
+* Godot 3.3 (needs api.json adjustment)
+* Godot 3.2 (needs api.json adjustment)

+For versions 3.2 and 3.3, some extra steps are needed, see _Custom builds_ below.

-The bindings do _**not**_ support Godot 4.0 currently.
+The bindings do _**not**_ support in-development Godot 4 versions at the moment.
 Support is planned as the native extensions become more stable.

 ## Requirements

 The generator makes use of `bindgen`, which depends on Clang.
-Instructions for installing `bindgen`'s dependencies for popular OSes can be found in their documentation: https://rust-lang.github.io/rust-bindgen/requirements.html.
+Instructions for installing `bindgen`'s dependencies for popular OSes can be found [in their documentation](https://rust-lang.github.io/rust-bindgen/requirements.html).

 `bindgen` may complain about a missing `llvm-config` binary, but it is not actually required to build the `gdnative` crate.
 If you see a warning about `llvm-config` and a failed build, it's likely that you're having a different problem!